jon-harper/OmniBox/docs/assembly.md

 | Ensure the fan wire feeds through the cutout without pinching or binding. | |
 | Repeat the above process for the second fan. | [![fan wires](img/fan_wires.jpg)](img/fan_wires.jpg) |

-## CPU Tray
+## 4. CPU Tray

 You will need:

 - 4 M3 x 6mm screws
 - 4 M3 x 8mm screws
-- A Raspberry Pi 3B+ or 4B
+- A Raspberry Pi 3B+ or 4B (or other SoC CPU)
-- The printed CPU tray for your Raspberry Pi
+- A printed CPU tray matching your SoC CPU

 !!! note
     The Raspberry Pi comes with M2.5 screw holes, but can be bored out easily with M3 screws.